roopansh/proxyswitch/README.md

 - Add new proxy settings while using the script itself and no need to save it in advance.

 - Add new proxies to the database instead of creating the new database everytime you install it.
-Currently, on installing again, the previous database of proxies will be deleted and replaced by the new proxies you enter that time.
+Currently, on installing proxyswitch again, the previous database of proxies will be deleted and replaced by the new proxies you enter at this time of installation.

 ## About the project author
 #### Roopansh Bansal
 B.Tech undergraduate (Computer Science & Engineering)
 IIT Guwahati
 India

 roopansh.bansal@gmail.com

-www.linkedin.com/in/roopansh
+www.linkedin.com/in/roopansh-bansal